 A little now makes a big difference later- the golden rule is to invest the most you can afford, and the earlier you start the better.
 Even a modest amount saved now can make a big difference later.

-Even if you're not earning you can still pay into your personal pension, and get tax relief on up to £2,880 of contributions each year.
+Even if you're a non tax payer you can still pay into your personal pension, and get tax relief on up to £2,880 of contributions each year.

 Yes, but any contributions above this will normally be taxed.